Volume 9, Issue 4 (11-2022) JROS 2022, 9(4): 239-248 | Back to browse issues page

 URL: http://jros.iums.ac.ir/article-1-2226-en.html

-1- Department of Orthopedic Surgery, Shafa Orthopedic Hospital, Iran University of Medical Sciences, Tehran, Iran.
+1- Bone and Joint Reconstruction Research Center, Department of orthopedics, School of Medicine, Iran University of Medical Sciences, Tehran, Iran.

 Fractures of the talus bone in pediatric patients are exceptionally infrequent, primarily attributed to the greater flexibility of immature skeletal structures compared to fully developed bones in adults.
 Therefore, limited research exists regarding the long-term outcomes, clinical aspects, and appropriate treatment of these fractures in pediatrics.
 An eight-year-old male patient presented with swelling and pain in his right ankle after falling into a 10-meter well.
 Twelve days later, he sought medical attention and was examined by an orthopedic surgeon.
 X-ray examination showed a fracture in the head of the talus.
 Consequently, the fracture was reduced by open surgery and then stabilized with two Herbert screws.
 The patient’s progress was monitored regularly and subsequent imaging studies showed complete fracture healing.
 Within six months after the operation, the patient can resume his sporting activities before injury without any complications.
 Injuries to the head of the talus in childhood should be considered as fractures in the transitional phase.
 The open reduction coupled with internal fixation aims to decrease the occurrence of osteoarthritis and malalignment.
 In such cases, it is recommended to conduct a computed tomography (CT) scan for comprehensive evaluation and treatment planning.